 The vague ingredient list also means there is no way of ensuring the recipe stays consistent from one bag to the other.
 One bag might be made with a high amount of pulses, while the next could be made with a base of potato scraps.

 While these possibilities aren’t necessarily bad by themselves, we don’t like the inconsistencies they might hide.
-This also means we don’t recommend Crave dog food for pups with specific food sensitivities, since there’s no way of knowing the exact ingredients or percentages of the food.
+This also means our team of independent experts don’t recommend Crave dog food for pups with specific food sensitivities, since there’s no way of knowing the exact ingredients or percentages of the food.

 Despite the overall positive percentage composition, we don’t trust the generalities and lack of transparency in the ingredient list.
 Since companies will try to make the ingredients sound as good as possible, the choice to use generic terms instead of actually naming items hints at low-quality ingredients.

-Due to this serious issue, we’re taking off 3 stars.
+Due to this serious issue, our panel agreed to take off 3 stars.